francoismassart/eslint-plugin-tailwindcss/README.md

 3. Default value of the requested setting (plugin level)...

 ## Upcoming Rules

-- `enforces-shorthand`: Make sure you group properties inside a shorthand when possible e.g. `mx-5 my-5` should become `m-5`

 - `validate-modifiers`: I don't know if possible, but I'd like to make sure all the modifiers prefixes of a classname are valid e.g. `yolo:bg-red` should throw an error...